Topological magnons for thermal Hall transport in frustrated magnets with bond-dependent interactions: Introduction

 Furthermore, we explicitly compute the thermal Hall conductivities for the $K\Gamma\Gamma'$ model under tilted fields.
 As the field increases, the system does not immediately polarize, but enters a ferromagnetic phase with a dominant in-plane magnetization\cite{PhysRevB.96.064430}.
 Therefore, right above the ferromagnetic phase transition, a sign change in the thermal Hall conductivity under the reversal of the in-plane field component can still be observed, as in the case of completely in-plane fields.
 For the two-dimensional zig-zag ordered state\cite{PhysRevB.91.144420,PhysRevB.92.235119} below the critical field, the sign change behaviour can also be observed.
 We show that certain aspects of magnon heat transport in the $K\Gamma\Gamma'$ model are consistent with experimental results, and highlight others that require further investigations.

 The rest of the paper is organized as follows.
 In Section II, we provide a proof for the sign structure of the magnon thermal Hall conductivity on a bilinear spin Hamiltonian.
 Section III presents a classical phase diagram with magnetic fields in the $ab$ plane as well as numerical results of the thermal Hall conductivities.
 Section IV explores the thermal Hall effect under tilted magnetic fields.
-Lastly, Section V discusses the key findings of this work and provides a future outlook.
+We discuss the dependence of the overall sign of the thermal Hall conductivity on the model parameters in Section V. Lastly, Section VI discusses the key findings of this work and provides a future outlook.